Face Masks Make a Political Statement in Era of Coronavirus

 “There’s such a strong culture of individualism that, even if it’s going to help protect them, people don’t want the government telling them what to do,” said Linsey Marr, a Virginia Tech engineering professor with experience in airborne transmission of viruses.

-Inconclusive science and shifting federal guidance have no doubt muddied the political debate.
+Inconclusive science and shifting federal guidance have muddied the political debate.
 Health officials initially said wearing masks was unnecessary, especially amid a shortage of protective materials.
-But last month, the Centers for Disease Control and Prevention began recommending wearing cloth masks in public to prevent transmitting the virus to others.
+But last month, the Centers for Disease Control and Prevention began recommending wearing cloth masks in crowded public situations to prevent transmitting the virus.

 Whether Americans are embracing the change may depend on their political party.
 While most other protective measures like social distancing get broad bipartisan support, Democrats are more likely than Republicans to say they're wearing a mask when leaving home, 76% to 59%, according to a recent poll by The Associated Press-NORC Center for Public Affairs Research.